33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 Social Media Campaigns

-Social in 2026 is dominated by short-form video, but the paradox is that everyone's trying so hard to "go viral" that authentic, helpful content actually stands out more.
-Algorithms still reward engagement, but the definition of engagement has shifted – saves and shares matter more than likes now.
-Here are seven campaigns that work across Instagram, TikTok, LinkedIn, and X.
+Social in 2026 is dominated by short-form video, but the paradox is that everyone's trying so hard to "go viral" that authentic, helpful content stands out more.
+Algorithms still reward engagement, but the definition of engagement has shifted, saves and shares matter more than likes now.
+Seven campaigns perform well across Instagram, TikTok, LinkedIn, and X.

 1. Behind-the-Scenes Series

 Show the actual, unglamorous process of how your product gets made, how decisions happen, or what a typical day looks like.
-People are tired of polished perfection – they want to see the real work.
+People are tired of polished perfection, and they want to see the work behind it.

 Example: Glossier runs regular Instagram Stories showing their product development process, including failed prototypes and team debates about packaging colors.
 One series on how they reformulated their moisturizer got 2.1M views because it showed the messy reality, not just the finished product.